mickfuzz/makecode-platformer-101/groupCourse.md

 * Components - the nouns of the game for example for a platformer (player, collectable food, enemies, end goal sprite, )
 * Mechanics - the verbs of the game (walking, jumping, collecting)
-* Space - changes to the layout of the game (location of platforms, )
+* Space - changes to the layout of the game (location of platforms, does the space scroll when you move)
-* Rules
+* Rules - what are you allowed to do, not allowed to do, what must you do (e.g. you must collect all food before progressing a level)
-* Goal
+* Goal - what is the main goal of the player of your game (e.g. collecting points or progress to levels by reaching an end goal?)

 Have these written out and ask participants to try to match them with the following elements from our game.